Try

 Video CMS platforms come in many varieties from proprietary to open-source, on-premise to SaaS, and a dedicated video CMS to more modern CMS platforms that support both traditional web content along with video content management.

 In fact, with a modern CMS platform, the need for a dedicated video CMS can be eliminated.
-With more video processing and storage moving to the cloud, for example with services such as AWS Elemental Media Services, a cloud-native CMS that easily integrates with cloud-based video services is a game changer.
+With more video processing and storage moving to the cloud, for example with services such as AWS Media Services, a cloud-native CMS that easily integrates with cloud-based video services is a game changer.

 These types of highly scalable, cost-effective cloud services open the door to enterprises who want to fully embrace video content in all of their communications activities.
 For their video CMS needs, innovative enterprises are now looking for a modern, video-friendly CMS that natively supports video content management and also provides: